di/talks/2023/airflow_summit_2023/talk.md

 ^ a false negative means that malware becomes trusted. a false positive means something legitimate, that people might need, is getting blocked or removed in error.

 ^ as a result, you need a human in the loop, because the last thing we want to do is accidentally wipe someones legitimate project off of PyPI

 ---

-# tradeoffs

-Python is 30 years old
-PyPI is 20 years old
-Anyone out there responsible for running a project/service that long?
-How well does it do?

-Why
-Each of these is a tradeoff that has ultimately led to Python's success Here's a headline: Python is a success!
-It's not perfect
-There's a lot we've learned over the last 30 years (like how to do Major version bumps)

----